Bipolar Disorder Quiz

 • Concentration is getting worse

-Your doctor may ask these questions to diagnose bipolar disorder
+Your doctor may ask these questions to check for this disease:

-• Do you feel you have less ambition, motivation or willpower lately?
+• Do you feel less motivated lately?

 Consistent medication and therapy are important and effective.
 In severe cases, hospitalization may be necessary to prevent the patient from harming themselves or others during their extreme mood episodes.

-View the symptoms of Bipolar disorder
+View the symptoms of Bipolar Disorder

 References